Limni, Euboea

 Limni (Λίμνη meaning "lake") is a town and a community in the northwestern part of the island of Euboea, Greece.
-It is located northwest of Chalkida and southeast of Istiaia.
+It is located northwest of Chalkida, the main city of Euboea, and southeast of the town of Istiaia.
 Limni is part of the municipal unit of Elymnioi, and it was the seat of the municipality Elymnioi.
-The community Limni had a population of 2,046 in 2011.
 It is built at the foot of a mountain slope, on a bay of the North Euboean Gulf.
 It has been suggested as the site of the ancient city of Elymnion.

 Subdivisions

 The community Limni consists of the following settlements: